Digital Wellbeing Initiative • Results

 This type of use is often characterized by a lack of conscious intention.
 Users may engage with apps, like social media, out of habit or boredom, only to realize afterward that the activity was unproductive or unfulfilling.

-Since identifying unwanted phone use accurately is a difficult task, we approximate unwanted phone usage through potentially unwanted phone use, phone use that is likely to be unwanted or that likely contains a large portiomn of unwanted phone use.
+Since identifying unwanted phone use accurately is a difficult task, we approximate unwanted phone usage through potentially unwanted phone use, phone use that is likely to be unwanted or that likely contains a large portion of unwanted phone use.

 With this new metric, we can look at phone usage per app again.